tortus/docker-rails-1.2-passenger-3/README.md

 ## Running an App

-1. Put the source under /var/www/rails.
+1. Put the source under /app.
 2. Change the ownership to rails:www-data.
-3. If you need to change the vhost configuration for it, copy your .conf file to /etc/apache2/sites-available/000-default.conf
+3. Copy your vhost .conf file to /etc/apache2/sites-enabled/mysite.conf

 Basic vhost template: